wcabus/jwt-guard/troubleshooting.md

 > The solution
 >
 > There could be multiple solutions:
-> 1. If the tests return a `404 Not Found` response in every case, then check if you have overridden the current settings in `TestSettings.cs` to set the correct `TargetUrl` for your Web API.
+> 1. If the tests return a `404 Not Found` response in every case, then check if you have overridden the current settings in `TestSettings.cs` to set the correct `TargetUrl`, `DefaultAudience` and `AllowedAudiences` for your Web API.
 > 2. Your `TargetUrl` can be accessed anonymously.
 Either add authorization to the API endpoint, or use another endpoint as your `TargetUrl`.
 > 3. Your Web API is not yet configured to validate incoming JWT tokens.
 Check your API configuration.